davidramiro/Marlin-Ai3M/README.md

 Feel free to discuss issues and work with me further optimizing this firmware!

 I am running this version on an i3 Mega Ultrabase V3 (for distinction of the different versions, check [this Thingiverse thread](https://www.thingiverse.com/groups/anycubic-i3-mega/forums/general/topic:27064)).
 Basically, this should work on every Ultrabase version that has two Z-axis endstops.
-The new Mega-S works too, but calibrating your extruder is mandatory since it needs to have increased E-steps to around fivefold of the original value, see the instructions below.
+The new Mega-S could work too but is not thoroughly tested.
+E-steps need to be set to 384 (`M92 E384.00` + `M500`), and calibration is recommended as per the instructions below.

 Note: This is just a firmware, not magic.
 A big part of print quality still depends on your slicer settings and mechanical condition of your machine.
 Since I have reduced the acceleration and jerk settings a bit, depending on your slicer the estimated print time might be around 20% lower.
 You can compensate that loss of speed by raising the general print speed without losing quality.